-The Juanicipio Technical Report estimated total project capital costs of \$302,000 inclusive of capitalized operating costs (MAG's 44% share is \$132,880) over 3.5 years from the start of development.
-As the first 33 months of development, as envisioned under the Juanicipio Technical Report, are primarily focused on the ramp decline, the majority of the capital costs are not expected to be incurred until the latter part of the development schedule.
+The Juanicipio Technical Report estimated total project capital costs of \$302,000 inclusive of capitalized operating costs (MAG's 44% share is \$132,880) from the start of development to the point of projected cash flow.
+As envisioned under the Juanicipio Technical Report, the initial development has been focused on the ramp decline, with the majority of the capital costs not expected to be incurred until the latter part of the development schedule.
 The larger capital expenditures items associated with the mine development have not yet been approved by Minera Juanicipio.